 Traversing Maternal and Child Health: Embracing the L.I.F.E.
 Framework at PRAMS

 Utilizing the L.I.F.E. framework during my time at PRAMS has been instrumental in navigating the complexities of maternal and child health initiatives.
 In terms of leadership, I leveraged my strengths to foster collaboration and innovation within the team, ensuring effective communication and problem-solving.
-Interdisciplinary collaboration was central to our efforts, as we worked alongside professionals with diverse expertise to enhance data collection and analysis processes.
+Interdisciplinary collaboration was central to our efforts, as we worked alongside professionals with broad expertise to enhance data collection and analysis processes.
 In my role, I identified gaps in services, advocating for enhancements to better serve mothers and children in our community.
-By applying public health principles and leveraging PRAMS data, I played a role in ensuring that essential healthcare is equally accessible to all families, irrespective of their backgrounds.
-Embracing the principles of the L.I.F.E. framework provided me with valuable insights into the critical role of leadership, interdisciplinary collaboration, and equity in driving improvements in maternal and child health outcomes.
+By applying public health principles and leveraging PRAMS data, I played a role in ensuring that essential healthcare is available to all families, irrespective of their backgrounds.
+Embracing the principles of the L.I.F.E. framework provided me with valuable insights into the critical role of leadership and interdisciplinary collaboration in driving improvements in maternal and child health outcomes.

 BIO